NepalLast Updated: July 2014

 You can find instructions for applying for an immigrant visa on the U.S. Embassy in Kathmandu’s website.

-U.S. citizens should make appointments with the Consular Section at the U.S. Embassy in Kathmandu by calling (977-1-400-7200) or emailing (firstname.lastname@example.org) in advance to enable prompt response to their inquiry.
-The Consular Section is open for routine American Citizen Services Monday through Friday from 1:30 p.m. to 4:30 p.m.
+U.S. citizens should make appointments with the Consular Section at the U.S. Embassy in Kathmandu by calling (+977-1- 423-4500) or emailing (firstname.lastname@example.org) in advance.
+The Consular Section is open for routine American Citizen Services Monday through Friday (except U.S. Federal and certain Nepali holidays) from 1:30 p.m. to 4:30 p.m.